Howlerloud/Essex-Pc-s/README.md

   </ul>
       <img src="assets/readme_media/builds.jpg">
       <ul>
         <li>I want easy to use navigation to find the information I need.
 The navigation bar is simple and easy to read located in the top left of the screen on desktop and at the top on mobile.
-It isaccessible on all pages except the form page which contains a link back to the home page.</li>
+It inaccessible on all pages except the form page which contains a link back to the home page.</li>
       </ul>
           <img src="assets/readme_media/navigation.jpg">
   <h4>Returning Users</h4>